myw/ThingerMajigger/README.md

 I hope to add the ability to do more than just observe soon.

+### Requirements
+This project currently uses jQuery 1.5.2 and the meyerweb.com CSS reset.

 ### MIT License

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR